chinesedfan/adventofcode/README.md

 | 24  |   S/S    | life game simulation            |
 | 25  |   -/-    | cpu rpg                         |

+Different scripts for day 25,

+- day25.js, normal program but has `-i` option to load commands
+- day25-map.js, searching for all rooms
+- day25-input.txt, according to the rooms map, collect items and go to the checkpoint room
+- day25-drop.js, try each possible combinations of items to pass the weight check

 ## Bonus

 Released at [reddit](https://www.reddit.com/r/adventofcode/comments/72aizu/bonus_challenge/).
 You can download `input.txt` directly from [here](https://gist.githubusercontent.com/topaz/15518587415ccd0468767aed4192bfd3/raw/c5bfd6a7d40eabe1ae8b9a0fb36a939cb0c5ddf4/bonuschallenge.txt).